NCAR/Chemistry_specification_standard/README.md

 # Chemistry_specification_standard
-JSON/YAML standard (schema) for specification of chemistry and aerosols
+JSON/YAML standard (schema) for specification of chemistry and aerosols.
+Longer descriptions are available in the [wiki](https://github.com/NCAR/Chemistry_specification_standard/wiki)

 # Governance
-The governing board is described in the wiki.
+The governing board is described in the [wiki](https://github.com/NCAR/Chemistry_specification_standard/wiki/Governance).
 They are responsible for the direction and releases of this standard.

 # GUI editor
 The GUI  provides a user-friendly editor of specifications that are consistent with the standard.